 Q: How do I secure my router to the table?

 A: Securing your router to the table is essential for safety and accuracy.
-Look for tables that have clamps or other mechanisms to secure the router in place.
+Look for tables that have quick clamps or other mechanisms to secure the router in place.
 Make sure the router is centered on the table and that the bit is properly aligned with the fence.

 Q: What is the difference between a router table and a woodworking router?

 A: A router table is a stationary tool that holds a router upside down under a flat surface.
 While a woodworking router is a handheld tool used to cut and shape wood.
-Router tables have more control, accuracy and the ability to use the biggest diameter bits.
+Router tables have more control, accuracy and the ability to use the biggest diameter profiles.
 While a wood router is portable and can be used for numerous carpentry tasks.

 What is the difference between a fence and a router plate?

 On the other hand, a router insert plate is the mounting or base plate that attaches to the router and fits into a recess in the tabletop.
-It supports the router weight and must be made of a solid material like aluminum or phenolic resin.
-The base plate must also be compatible and aligned with the router hole patterns.
+It supports the router weight and must be made of a solid material like aluminum alloy or phenolic resin.
+The base plate style must also be compatible and aligned with the router hole patterns.
 A good router table will have a plate-levelling process that consists of four or more levelling screws.

-- The size of the insert ring should closely match the router bits diameter being used.
+• The size of the insert ring should closely match the router bits diameter being used.

-- The number and size of inserts will determine the versatility, allowing for more choices of bit sizes.
+• The number and size of inserts will determine the versatility, allowing for more choices of bit sizes.

 Making the Right Choice